jxjg/Workshop-Lambda101/README.md

 **Section 3: Setting up DynamoDB with a single record**
 * Create a DynamoDB table
-* Add a single record to the DynamoDB Table
+* Add two records in the DynamoDB Table

 **Section 4: Using Lambda to retrieve data from DynamoDB**
 * Create a blank Lambda using Nodejs